 Fields, Courts & Courses

 In addition to the pond, Crandall Park has multi-use fields for soccer, baseball, softball, and lacrosse.
 There are also tennis, basketball, and pickleball courts that anyone can use, and they're even lit for evening play.
 Are you a fan of frisbee golf?
 In late 2020, the first nine holes of a new 18-hole disc golf course were installed, and as with Crandall Park's other attractions, the disc golf course is free for everyone to use.
 In the winter, Crandall Park has one of the best sledding hills around.

-The Playground, Picnic Pavilion & Amphitheater
+The Playground, Splash Pad, Picnic Pavilion & Amphitheater

-Crandall Park's playground is a favorite gathering spot for many children.
+Crandall Park's playground and seasonal splash pad is a favorite gathering spot for many children.
 From slides to swings, there are lots of features to keep kids of all ages entertained.
 The park surrounding the playground features a picnic pavilion and charcoal grills, making it the perfect spot to cook up dinner or hold an event.
 The park also has an amphitheater that regularly hosts live music, fun events and even the Glens Falls Symphony's annual 4th of July concert.